allan-pg/Call-center-Dashboard-in-Excel/README.md

   6. What was our response time to the calls?

 For now, these are some of the questions we need to answer, this may change as we progress down our analysis.
-## Development

-What's the general approach in creating this solution from start to finish?
-  1. Get the data
-  2. Explore the data in Excel
-  3. Clean the data with SQL
-  4. Load the data into Power BI
-  5. Generate the findings based on the insights
-  6. Write the documentation + commentary
-  7. Publish the data to GitHub Pages

 ## Data exploration notes
 This is the stage where you have a scan of what's in the data, errors, inconcsistencies, bugs, weird and corrupted characters etc